Audiokinetic-Automotive/afb-audiohighlevel/README.md

 Currently AHL will generate 4 types of events, they are define in ahl-interface.h.
 They are the following:

+- **AHL_STREAM_STATE_EVENT**

-- AHL_STREAM_STATE_EVENT: Application are automatically susbcribe to this event.
+   Application are automatically susbcribe to this event.
 They will only received event of stream they have opened.
+- **AHL_ENDPOINT_VOLUME_EVENT**

-- AHL_ENDPOINT_VOLUME_EVENT: Application need to subscribe to this event to receive volume change notification.
+   Application need to subscribe to this event to receive volume change notification.
+- **AHL_ENDPOINT_PROPERTY_EVENT**

-- AHL_ENDPOINT_PROPERTY_EVENT: Application need to subscribe to this event to receive Property Change notification.
+   Application need to subscribe to this event to receive Property Change notification.
+- **AHL_POST_ACTION_EVENT**

-- AHL_POST_ACTION_EVENT: Application need to subscribe to this event to receive an Action change notification.
+   Application need to subscribe to this event to receive an Action change notification.
 (This is for future use case, sound generation for example)

 # AHL Configuration File and System configuration